The Intermodal Container Web Page - Part 4

 This appears to be some kind of pressurized gas-tube container.
 It is definitely longer than 20', maybe 24' or 30'.
 So it's pretty strange.
 The reporting marks are CP 8401.
 (Photo by Ed McCaslin)

-Conex Containers / U.S. Military Containers
+Conex Containers / U.S. Military Specialized Containers

 Conex box USA 281423.
 Conex containers such as these were used by the U.S. military in the 1950s and 1960s.
 They came in 6' and 8' versions.
 Several steamship companies also experimented with containers very similar to Conex boxes.
 (Photo by Michael McGowen)